-had been radically medicated pain pills, steroid , Prednisone and other changesother were made to his daily prescriptions as well, his medications including and decreased Prednisone during the time between July and September were being adjusted with extreme changes in the doses making him virtually out of his mind and physically deteriorating, having delusions and hallucinations from the steroids per his doctors during this time that were well documented with his doctors in his medical records,
+had been radically medicated, including but not limited to, pain pills, steroid injections to his shoulder and neck, Prednisone and other radical changes made to his daily prescriptions.
+Including wild fluctuations and increased and decreased dosages of Prednisone during the time between July and September, all making Simon virtually out of his mind during this time period and physically deteriorating, all which should be well documented with his doctors in his medical records,

-he was given an improper pill of Ambien by Puzzio, along with an unknown amount of prescribed pain medicine on September 08, 2012 several days, causing Puccio to panic thinking she may have caused him harm.
-Puccioand called our home worried as all night as he had not slept watching over Simon and now wanteded to rush him to the hospital and asked us to come to the home immediately as she thought he may be dying and evaluate his condition.
-She claimed he was hallucinating and delirious and speaking to his mother on the bed, prompting my wife to immediately go to the home to assess his health. he went to the Dr. Parvo of Boca Raton with Puzzio whereand let home . on with a medical emergency,’s immediately
+was given an improper pill of Ambien by Puccio, along with an unknown amount of prescribed pain medicine on September 08, 2012, causing Puccio to panic and state that she may have caused him harm.
+Puccio called Petitioner’s home worried as all night as he had not slept watching over Simon and now wanted to rush Simon to the hospital.
+Puccio asked Candice to come to the home immediately as she thought he may be dying and evaluate his condition.
+Puccio claimed he was hallucinating and delirious and speaking to his mother on the bed, prompting Candice to immediately go to Simon’s home to assess his health.
+Simon then went to Dr. Ira Pardo, MD (“Pardo”) of Boca Raton with Puccio where Simon was cleared of any danger and let home by Pardo according to Puccio.

+That on September 12, 2012 Petitioner and Candice were again contacted with a medical emergency, this time by Walker, who summoned them to come immediately to Simon’s home, as she stated that something was terribly wrong with Simon, that he was weak, confused, disoriented and she thought he needed to be rushed to the hospital.

+That Candice arrived at Simon’s home at the same time Diana Banks (“Banks”), Simon’s business secretary, arrived at the home and Puccio returned from the club’s gym shortly thereafter and they all determined that Simon needed to be taken to the Delray Medical Center hospital to be evaluated immediately.

+That Puccio stated to Candice that Simon was fine prior to her leaving the home to work out approximately an hour earlier and Walker stated that when she got to the home Simon was in a complete physical meltdown, undressed and hallucinating wildly.
+They then allegedly carried Simon to Banks’ car as he was unable to walk without their aid and rushed to the hospital.

-Walkero the home, undressed and hallucinating wildly allegedlyied was dside effects from Ambien earlier in the week, in combination with te pain medicineseto Simon in the last 24 hours.
+That at the hospital Petitioner notified the hospital upon arriving that Simon’s condition may be related to side effects from the Ambien given by Puccio earlier in the week, in combination with the pain medicines doctors prescribed and the combination might still be having an effect on him and to immediately run a drug screen to determine what medications he was on, as Puccio, Walker and Banks could not be sure what had been given to Simon in the last 24 hours.